This briefing describes a suite of tools to help the Air Force think through future roles for remotely piloted aircraft.

 May 30, 2012

-Scott Grossman's researches the performance of sensors, communications, and their concepts of employment in current and next generation threat environments.
-Technologies of particular interest include radar, active and passive electro-optics, and electronic warfare.
-Applications have included airborne, ground-based, and space-based sensors on both manned and unmanned vehicles.
+Scott Grossman's researches the performance of sensor, communications, and electronic warfare systems and their concepts of employment in current and next generation threat environments.
+Applications have included airborne, ground-based, and space-based systems on both manned and unmanned vehicles.
 Prior to joining RAND, he was a Section manager and analyst at Applied Signal Technology, where he worked on a variety of maritime surveillance topics.
 Grossman received his Ph.D. in astronomy from the University of Arizona, after which he held post-doctoral research positions in astrophysics at the Canadian Institute for Theoretical Astrophysics and Northwestern University.

 S.A.
 Grossman and R.A.
 Taam, "A Theory of Nonlocal Mixing-Length Convection.
 III.
 Comparing Theory with Numerical Experiment," Monthly Notices of the Royal Astronomical Society, 1996